Clivololo/SQL-and-python/README.md

-This is a leetcode question that I just solved tonight.
+This repo is for my progress in programming on Python and MYSQL